apache/flink/docs/dev/table/connect.zh.md

     .sink_partitioner_round_robin()  # a Flink partition is distributed to Kafka partitions round-robin .sink_partitioner_custom("full.qualified.custom.class.name")  # use a custom FlinkKafkaPartitioner subclass )
+.withFormat(                         # required: Kafka connector requires to specify a format, ...                                # the supported formats are Csv, Json and Avro.
+)                                    # Please refer to Table Formats section for more details.
 {% endhighlight %}
 </div>